-The tracklisting over the fours sides of the original vinyl is genius.
+The tracklisting over the four sides of the original vinyl is genius.
 Opening with ‘I’m A Mover’ it works its way through each of the Free albums in chronological order.
-The music paced by mixing their classic rock songs with their essential and beautiful ballads.
+The music is paced by mixing their classic rock songs alongside their essential and beautiful ballads.
 ‘All Right Now’ is followed by ‘Heavy Load’, ‘Fire and Water’ by ‘Be My Friend’, ‘The Stealer’ by ‘Soon I Will Be Gone’ etc. Even opening and closing songs for each side were well thought through.

 It is only towards the end of Side Four that the tracklist diverts from what you might expect.
 Instead of ‘Wishing Well’ you get a live version of ‘Heartbreaker’** from Portsmouth in 1972.
 This is the only track that seems to break with the superb continuity the album had up to this point.
 The album ends with Come together In The Morning which is just perfect.